yizhouzhao/LLM4SocialMedia/VMvirtualbox_setup.md

 ## 4.Open the instance

-if there is any issue with "<produce key>" click on storage and remove the two undefined disk.
+if there is any issue with <produce key> click on storage and remove the two undefined disk.
 Then reopen the instance.
 Finish setting uo the windows computer.